 Ah, the joys of breastfeeding: the quiet moments of bonding, the feeling of satisfaction that comes from nourishing your baby, being able to eat an extra 500 calories, it's heavenly bliss.

-but we also have to deal with sore nipples, breast infections, embarrassing milk leaks, backaches, and WAY bigger boobs (which is great unless you're already huge).
+We also have to deal with sore nipples, breast infections, embarrassing milk leaks, backaches, and WAY bigger boobs. (not fun in my opinion)

 In fact, women with a large chest face challenges that are uniquely theirs.
 Being informed and having support from family, friends, and if needed, professionals can help make breast feeding easier for both baby and mom.